I’m going to get straight to the point – Norwex Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.

-Norwex Cleaning Paste, AKA Elbow Grease in a Jar
+Norwex Power Cleaning Paste, AKA Elbow Grease in a Jar

 IN A NUTSHELL: